depau/upython-relay-timer/README.md

 ### Flashing on Sonoff Basic or ESP8266 with <= 512KB flash

-You can flash it to your Sonoff, if you built it yourself the firmware will be located at `ports/esp8266/build-GENERIC_SLIM/firmware-combined.bin`, otherwise you can use my build.
+If you built it yourself the firmware will be located at `ports/esp8266/build-GENERIC_SLIM/firmware-combined.bin`, otherwise you can use my build.

 Follow the official [MicroPython instructions](http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#deploying-the-firmware).